Aloneiscool37/temp-mail-fuck/README.md

 #### <a name="enfindmessageinterval">findMessageInterval</a>

 The [findMessageInterval](#enfindmessageinterval) function returns the found message to callback2 using the built-in callback1 match filter with an interval of _N milliseconds.
-In a successfully found email, there is only a preliminary message and the get Full Message function that can be used to get the full message.
+In a successfully found email, there is only a preliminary message and the getFullMessage function that can be used to get the full message.
 It takes the callback function of the filter as parameters and passes the object of the preliminary message as the first and only parameter.

 | parameters | default value | information|
 | ------ | ------ | ------ |